HandsOnOpenCL/Exercises-Solutions/Exercises/Exercise07/README.md

 Procedure
 ---------
 * Start with your matrix multiplication program.
-* Modify the kernel so that each work-item copies its own row of A into private memory
+* Modify the kernel so that each work-item copies its own row of A into private memory.
-* Optimize step by step, saving the intermediate versions and tracking performance improvements
+* Optimize step by step, saving the intermediate versions and tracking performance improvements.

 Expected output
 ---------------